allan-bonadio/recruit-o-dex/README.md

 To mess with one or another independently, read the script and act accordingly.
-The start and stop scripts will carefully start up or shut down each of the three depending on whether they're running.
+The start and stop scripts will carefully start up or shut down each of the three depending on whether they're already running or stopped.

 ### Concurrency